-Advanced Physical SCED Code: 08009 Grade Level: 11th-12th Credit: 0.5 be tested on the four physical fitness components.
+Grade Level: 11th-12th Advanced Physical SCED Code: 08009 Credit: 1.0 Education/Weight Training

-Education/Weight Training

 This course is centered on developing specialty skills in individual activities.
 Concentration will be on life use activities such as tennis, basketball, fitness and weightlifting.
 Students will use heart-rate monitors and will increase individual effort and time in their target heart-rate zones.
-Students will also
+Students will also be tested on the four physical fitness components.
+Prerequisite: N/A